SolarBear/Numenera-FoundryVTT/README.md

 Otherwise, I'm always looking for all kinds of help:

+* discussions: be a part of the action!
 * wiki: this repo has a wiki and it would be a great place to document features and tips!
 * translations: any language translations are welcome!
 Already translated:
     * English